tubearchivist/tubearchivist-jf/README.md

   - `TA_TOKEN`: Tube Archivist API token, accessible from the settings page
   - `JF_URL`: Full URL where Jellyfin is reachable
   - `JF_TOKEN`: Jellyfin API token
+  - `JF_FOLDER`: Folder override if your folder is not named "YouTube" on your Filesystem.
   - `LISTEN_PORT`: Optionally change the port where the integration is listening for messages.
 Defaults to `8001`.
 If you change this, make sure to also change the json link for auto trigger as described below.

 Mount the `/youtube` folder from Tube Archivist also in this container at `/youtube` to give this integration access to the media archive.